slac-epics/ADEuresys/docs/ADEuresys/ADEuresys.rst

 This did not work because the PVA links could not keep up.
 I also found that the PVA links dropped frames even at 100 frames/s.
 This needs to be investigated, because PVA should not be dropping frames under low loads.

+The third scheme was to write a new file plugin called NDFileJRaw.
+This plugin uses a simple raw format, using the low-level OS-specific calls to write the NDArrays.
+The "J" in JRaw indicates a future plan to put JSON metadata in the file to indicate the data format and size, and possibly to store NDAttributes.
+I found that writing files with JRaw, both in Stream mode and Capture mode, did not result in a statistically significant improvement over HDF5.
+In some cases it was faster, but in some it was slower.
+The results are in the benchmarks.txt file in the docs/ADEuresys directory.
+For brevity I have not included them in the table above.

 MEDM screens
 ------------